Waiver Eligibility Requirements

 · Students who do not actively make a selection or do not receive an approved waiver (including failure of insurance plan audit) will be automatically enrolled in the school’s insurance plan.

 · Rice University reserves the right to review all waivers in order to ensure compliance with Rice’s waiver policy requirements.
-Please be sure to have a copy of your insurance policy as you may be asked to provide this documentation.
+Please be sure to have a copy of your insurance card and insurance policy as you may be asked to provide this documentation.

 Please note that all waiver requests will be reviewed.
 If the waiver submitted does not meet Rice's waiver criteria, you will be automatically enrolled in the Rice Aetna Student Health Plan.